gtech-mulearn/IEEE-LAUNCHPAD/profiles/manukirans@mulearn.md

 #### Leadership and Influence:

-- Collaborated with a team of 4 members to develop a Flutter mobile app (BloodDonorConnectBloodDonorConnect).
+- Collaborated with a team of 4 members to develop a Flutter mobile app (BloodDonorConnect).
 - Coordinated and executed activities as a key member of the One Creator from One Ward Scholarship Programme organized Talrop.